-In Hong Kong, readers will be joined by Timothy Calnin, director of Tai Kwun, the city’s stunning, newly opened cultural heritage precinct, recently named one of Time magazine’s 100 best destinations of 2018.
+In Hong Kong, you’ll be joined by Timothy Calnin, director of Tai Kwun, the city’s stunning newly-opened cultural heritage precinct, which has been named one of Time magazine’s 100 best destinations of 2018.

-Finally, in Beijing, Kirsty Needham, China correspondent for The Sydney Morning Herald and The Age, will join readers for a farewell dinner in which she’ll reflect on her dramatic first full year in the role.
+In Beijing, Kirsty Needham, China correspondent for The Sydney Morning Herald and The Age, will join readers for a farewell dinner during which she’ll reflect on her dramatic first year in the coveted role.

-What a country, what a tour and what a line-up of expert guests with a collectively immense wealth of China knowledge and experience.
+China – what a country, what a tour and what a line-up of outstandingly knowledgeable and experienced guests.
+Do join us.

 DAY 1 APRIL 4